-Before making any wedding or travel plans, you first check with the local county clerk or marriage official where you want to get married to make sure you have all the documentation that is necessary so that your marriage will also be recognized in your own home country.
+Before making any wedding or travel plans, you should check with the local county clerk or marriage official where you want to get married to make sure you have all the documentation that is necessary so that your marriage will also be recognized in your own home country.

 It is important to recognize that states in the U.S. have different laws and requirements regarding marriage.
 These differences include age, blood tests, waiting periods, same-sex marriage, cousin marriage, etc.

 What you want in your hands before you leave the country is a legal document to prove that your marriage is legal and recorded.
 That is what the marriage certificate is for.

 If your home country is a member of the Hague Convention, it has agreed to recognize the public documents of other member countries when the papers are attached to an apostille.
 Some countries will require you to sign an official paper once you are back home.